iorodeo/mct_docs/rand_sync_hardware.rst

 Using the random synchronization devices requires upgrades to both the MCT software and the MCT configuration files.

-The MCT software needs to be upgraded as new ROS package is required for communicating with the random synchronization hardware.
+The MCT software needs to be upgraded as a new ROS package (mct_rand_sync)  is required for communicating with the random synchronization hardware.
 In addition modified versions of serveral existing MCT ROS packages - such as mct_logging and mct_web_apps - are required in order to properly add the synchronization signals to the MCT tracking data.

 The MCT configuration files need to be modified as an new rand_sync section (directory) has been added to the configuration in order to store the required